Share this article

 They’re getting old

 While we like to “look” on the bright side normally, if you’re thinking “my old dog just stands and stares at me”, this might be a sign of mental decline or even disease.
-Studies show that roughly 68% of dogs aged 15-16 will experience canine cognitive dysfunction syndrome, symptoms of which include disorientation, confusion, and accidents at home.
+Studies show that roughly 68% of dogs aged 15-16 will experience canine cognitive dysfunction syndrome, symptoms of which include disorientation, confusion, and toileting accidents at home.
 If you suspect your pooch pal is suffering from the disease, look for ways to make their environment comfortable and stress-free, and as with any health concern, consult your vet.

 Interpreting your dog’s stare